ashooha0/Alsecond/README.md

 # Alsecond
-This is the code for AlSeCond: Fine-grained Sentiment Controlled Text Generation Approach Based on Pre-trained Language Model
+This is the code for AlSeCond: "Fine-grained Sentiment Controlled Text Generation Approach Based on Pre-trained Language Model."